google/nucleus/README.md

 pip install --user google-nucleus
 ```

-Note that Nucleus doesn't yet work with Python 3.8.
-Also, you can ignore any
+Note that each version of Nucleus works with a specific TensorFlow version.
+Check the [releases](https://github.com/google/nucleus/releases) page for specifics.

-"Failed building wheel for google-nucleus" error messages -- these are expected
+You can ignore any "Failed building wheel for google-nucleus" error messages -- these are expected
 and won't prevent Nucleus from installing successfully.

 If you are using Python 2, instead run